fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Example: Reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
-An intuitive yet important difference between both context is the difference in skills required to succeed in both industries.
+An intuitive yet important difference between both contexts is the difference in skills required to succeed in both industries.
 A slightly more subtle difference is the demographic differences in gender attraction to each of the industries, resulting from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful